isomerpages/edb-pix/_hire-talent/Find partners for recruitment and HR services.md

 title: Find partners for recruitment and HR services
 permalink: /hire-talent/find-partners-for-recruitment-and-hr-services/
 description: Find partners for recruitment and HR services
+variant: markdown
 ---
 # Find partners for recruitment and HR services
 <br>
 <br>
 EDB Connections Concierge links you to a curated network of service providers who offer professional solutions for setting up businesses in Singapore.
-For any enquiry sent via Connections Concierge, you can expect a response within three working days.
+For any enquiry sent through Connections Concierge, you can expect a response within three working days.
 Find a service provider that can help with your recruitment and talent needs.
 <br>

 For recruitment and HR solutions, click [here](https://www.edb.gov.sg/connections-concierge/service-providers.html?tab=general-service-providers&amp;servicecategory=recruitment&amp;hrsolutions). &nbsp;